OlivierBinette/FeatureStore-lite/README.md

 # FeatureStore-Lite

+!!! (under construction / brainstorming / not ready for use) !!!

 **FeatureStore-Lite** (FS-Lite) is a lightweight feature store for individuals and small teams working with medium-sized data (up to the 100s of GB).

 There are three key concepts represented in FS-Lite, listed below.